 Find out how the UDL framework guides the design of instructional goals, assessments, methods, and materials that can be customized and adjusted to meet individual needs.

-The UDL Guidelines are a tool to support educators, curriculum developers, researchers, parents, and more to apply the UDL framework to practice.
+The CAST Universal Design for Learning (UDL) Guidelines are a tool to support educators, curriculum developers, researchers, parents, and more to apply the UDL framework to practice.
 These guidelines offer a set of concrete suggestions that can be applied to any discipline or domain to ensure that all learners can access and participate in meaningful, challenging learning opportunities.

 Explore the UDL Guidelines website to access full descriptions of each guideline and associated considerations.